calebwin/margin/README.md

 # Margin
-Margin is an utterly useuless compiler for Markov chains.
-You can specify your markov chains as DOT graphs.
+Margin is an utterly useless compiler for Markov chains.
+You can specify your Markov chains as DOT graphs.
 ```dot
 /* weather_markov_chain.dot */
 digraph my_weather_markov_chain {